 And it has a draw for any fan of music.
-Every tourist and traveller in Memphis flits in and out of Sun Studio, forking over twelve dollars for a guided tour.
+Every tourist and traveller in Memphis flits in and out of Sun Studio, forking over twelve dollars for a guided tour (NOTE: this price can fluctuate).
 We stand in the waiting-area before ours starts.

 Please, be worth it.
 Please, be worth it.

 We glance around the room – a parlour and cafe of sorts.
 It’s old-fashioned with a collage of brown and red hues striking the brick wall.
 There are stains on the ceiling, but you don’t notice them.
 All you see are the stacks of black shirts bearing the name Sun Studio.
 And the Sun Studio mugs.
 And the Sun Studio baseball caps.
 Don’t forget your very own Elvis record.

 Please, don’t be a tourist trap.
 Please, don’t be a tourist trap.

 We check out the rest of our tour group and slice its underbelly.
 Two sides slump out: the ones that lived Elvis and the ones that lived through Elvis.
 I remove my reigns as the resident tour guide when a perky young employee takes the stage.
 The tour guide rips off the top of our ticket and lets us parade up the stairs with the others.
 Watch your step!